Virginia Tech vs Georgia Tech Prediction — AI Finds CAN'T MISS CFB Lines & Props (Oct 11)

 Virginia Tech vs Georgia Tech Prop Picks (AI)

-AI algorithm Remi is pouring through mountains of datapoints on each line.
-In fact, anytime the Hokies and Yellow Jackets play there’s always several intriguing observations to key in on.
-Not to mention games played at Bobby Dodd Stadium at Hyundai Field in Oct can often follow normal, predictable patterns.
+AI algorithm Remi is pouring through tons of stats on each player.
+In fact, anytime the Hokies and Yellow Jackets play there’s always several intriguing angles to key in on.
+Not to mention games played at Bobby Dodd Stadium at Hyundai Field in Oct almost always follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: H. King under 242.5 Passing Yards.